TheEssenGroup/.github/profile/README.md

 -->

 <h2> The Essen Group</h2>
-<p>The Essen group is a parent orgnization to Fitri Pay,Essen,Pinpoint and many other <b>Essen</b>tial organisations deigned to give you an easier experience and make life easier</p>
+<p>The Essen group is a parent organization to GreenBarter,Essen,Locate and many other <b>Essen</b>tial organisations deigned to give you an easier experience and make life easier</p>